tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-02-20-narrative-strategy.md

 >What I realized is that playing an editorial role for a company and influencing multiple projects and discussions are not two separate things.
 It’s not “writing things” and “giving opinions because you know about stuff.”
 A Thought Partner is someone who, through a practice of researching, reading, learning, asking questions, and writing, helps partners in developing their ideas , knowledge, and thinking.

 source: [Thinking About Thought Partnerships – Sentiers Media](https://sentiers.media/thinking-about-thought-partnerships/)

+## Articulation is the first product

+Narrative strategy is especially powerful for early stage companies and startups where a founder/exec who controls the narrative internally and externally drives outsized results.